PeterAlesio/Video_Game_Analysis/README.md

 ## Communication protocols
 - For our group project, we elected to create a slack group chat to post updates on progress for the project.
 - We also use the slack huddle for small 2-person talks if needed, and we are using google meets for general team meetings.

+## Description of the EDA
+During the EDA, we found out that there was many repeating video game titles due to the same game being sold on multiple platforms.
+We also found an outlier with Wii sports as it was bundled in with the original wii which significantly inflated the total sales figure.
+Lastly we noticed that many small titles didnt have anyone to review those games which resulted in many nan values for reviews.